 Some experts believe that the ASR implants should have been recalled prior to 2010.
 More than two years before DePuy pulled the metal hip implants from the market, patients complained of complications leading to revision surgeries.

-Australian health officials recalled the ASR products from their market in 2009 after data showed the implant had an abnormally high failure rate.
+Australian health officials recalled the ASR products from their market in 2009 after data showed that the implant had an abnormally high failure rate.
 In March 2010, DePuy sent a letter to doctors advising them of the high failure rates.
 The company also informed them that women and people with weak bones were at the highest risk of implant failure.

 According to legal documents, DePuy knew its hip implants were defective before the recall.
 Failure rates in some of the company’s studies were close to 40 percent, and company executives discussed the failure rates before deciding to discontinue the devices in 2009, according to The New York Times.
 The company continued to sell its remaining devices before issuing the recall.